Why Counting Calories Sucks!

 High protein diets often ultimately result in lowered calorie intakes without the complicated math of calorie counting.

-The composition of your diet will change the amount of true calories that reach your system from the perceived calories, that’s why the Cunningham formula includes sections for both TEF and NEAT.
+The composition of your diet will change the amount of true calories that reach your system from the perceived calories.
+That’s why the Cunningham formula includes sections for both TEF and NEAT.

-And the amount of fidgeting you do in a day, how much standing, tapping, dishes, gardening, etc… will affect energy balance too.
+The amount of fidgeting you do in a day, how much standing, tapping, dishes, gardening, etc… will affect energy balance too.

 Work a desk job like many and you could be wildly off in your estimations or spot on, depending on the formula used.